 The AP Biology test covers a very broad range of biology.
 For that reason, we will be moving fairly quickly and it is important that you stay caught up and do your homework.
 Previous students success has been based on how dedicated they are to finishing there homework on time.
 For more information on the outline of the test, take a look at the College Board site.
-The College Board AP Biology Exam will be given on May 14, 2011 at 8:00am.
+The College Board AP Biology Exam will be given on Monday, May 9, 2011 at 8:00am.
 Location TBA in April 2011.
+The practice exam, which counts as the Final Exam, will be given during MCAS exams from April 25th - 29th.